My Home Page with Links to My Other

 Michael O’Hanlon and Carol Graham

-The authors argue that aid is
+O’Hanlon and Graham argue that aid is

-These basic matters are at least as important as U.S. national interests in
+important because it serves basic human rights, freedoms, and opportunities, basic matters at least as important as U.S. national interests in

 giving aid.

-Half Penny summarizes aid spending in detail,
+Half Penny summarizes aid spending in detail--

 where it goes, who pays what.
-O’Hanlon and Graham write that official
+Official

 Israel.